-I don’t particularly like green bean casserole and it’s never something I consider to be essential to a Thanksgiving table (unlike cranberry sauce, which I love!).
+I don’t particularly like green bean casserole and it’s never something I consider to be essential to a Thanksgiving table (unlike cranberry sauce, roasted butternut squash, sweet potatoes or apple pie, which I love!).
 However, I do love the majority of the components of the dish and that’s why I developed this delicious green beans and mushrooms with crispy shallots recipe.

 Autumn is the time when wild mushrooms are prevalent and I wanted to come up with a dish that highlighted them.
 Though this can be made with any kind of mushrooms, I highly recommend using some wild mushrooms if you can get your hands on them.

 I tried to make this dish as simple as possible in order to really highlight the ingredients.
 This means that there aren’t a whole lot of ingredients and you can make this dish, from start to finish, in under 30 minutes.

 There are also some steps that can be done ahead of time if desired.
 It’s also made on the stove, freeing up valuable oven space!